 ~ Talent for creating a nurturing, respectful, joyful, challenging, creative, and co-operative learning environment that respects students as human beings and calls upon them to be their best selves.

-~ Ability to carry folding tables and boxes of supplies and to accompany class on walks in the woods.
+~ Ability to climb stairs and to accompany class on walks in the woods.

 ~ Willingness to participate in group singing time.

 ~ Willingness to take instructions and assist teacher’s vision.

 ~ 18 years or older.